facebook

 What is IM Certified?

-IM Certified means that educators can have the assurance that an IM Certified partner:
+IM Certified assures educators that an IM Certified partner:

 • has actively collaborated with IM to enhance the material without negatively impacting outcomes